imarunsankarks/todo-be/README.md

-# Node.js Backend Project for office dashboard
+# Node.js Backend Project for TODO dashboard

 This is a Node.js backend project that provides an API for user authentication and task management using MongoDB.
 The application includes user signup and login functionality with JWT-based authentication and supports task creation with recurrence and deadline features.